google/clusterfuzzlite/docs/clusterfuzzlite.md

 Fuzzing is a highly effective technique for finding bugs in software.
 ClusterFuzzLite makes your code more secure by fuzzing changes before they even enter the codebase.
-ClusterFuzzLite supports [GitHub Actions] and [Google Cloud Build], getting the benefits of continuous fuzzing is simple if you can use these CI systems.
+ClusterFuzzLite supports [GitHub Actions] and [Google Cloud Build], so getting the benefits of continuous fuzzing is simple if you can use these CI systems.
 Suppport for more CI systems is in-progress and [extending support to other CI systems] is easy.

 ClusterFuzzLite offers many useful features, including:
-1. Quickly fuzzing code changes (pull requests) before they land and allowing you to download the crashing testcases.
+- Quickly fuzzing code changes (pull requests) before they land and allowing you to download the crashing testcases.
-1. Continous longer running fuzzing (batch fuzzing) that asynchronously find deeper bugs missed during code change fuzzing and build a minimal corpus for use in code change fuzzing.
+- Continuous longer running fuzzing (batch fuzzing) that asynchronously find deeper bugs missed during code change fuzzing and build a minimal corpus for use in code change fuzzing.
-1. Coverage reports, so users can see which parts of their code is fuzzed.
+- Coverage reports, so users can see which parts of their code is fuzzed.

 ClusterFuzzLite is modular, so you can decide which features you want to use.

 ClusterFuzzLite uses [libFuzzer] and important sanitizers for finding bugs in C/C++ code:
-1. [AddressSanitizer], for finding memory safety issues.
+- [AddressSanitizer], for finding memory safety issues.
-1. [MemorySanitizer], for finding use of uninitialized memory.
+- [MemorySanitizer], for finding use of uninitialized memory.
-1. [UndefinedBehaviorSanitizer], for finding undefined behavior (e.g. integer overflows).
+- [UndefinedBehaviorSanitizer], for finding undefined behavior (e.g. integer overflows).

-ClusterFuzzLite can also supports other programming languages and runtimes
+ClusterFuzzLite also supports other programming languages and runtimes
 including: Java (and other JVM-based languages), Go, Python, Rust, and Swift.

 Using ClusterFuzzLite is simple and requires two major steps: